chenjianAgain/cdk-samples/typescript/README.md

 # pahud/cdk-samples

- A curated list of my personal CDK samples in TypeScript.
-Check bin/cdk-samples.ts for all available samples and usage.
+ A curated list of my personal CDK samples in **TypeScript**.
+Check [bin/cdk-samples.ts](bin/cdk-samples.ts) for all available samples and usage.